Home » Should We Eat Like Chimpanzees? How to Go Back to Our Natural Diet.

 Alienation from nature and natural foods

 We live so far away from nature that we have gotten to the point where we are unsure about the human diet.
 The reason for the disorientation is that we do not live within our original natural habitat.
-We have overcome the limitations given by our biology with our intelligence and manipulative skills: we create new food sources by changing the chemical composition through heating and processing.
+We have overcome the limitations given by our biology with our intelligence and skills to manipulate the environment around us including our food sources: we create new food sources by changing the chemical composition through heating and processing.

 For example, grains and legumes are not edible in their natural state.
-Changing foods from their natural state tricks our instinctual knowledge and make otherwise un-tasty matter palatable.
+Changing the taste and texture of foods by cooking and seasoning tricks our instinctual knowledge and turns otherwise untasty, inedible matter into edible and palatable foods.

 We extensively manipulate nature to create conditions that better suit our needs through cultural adaptation.
 This is why our food choices are heavily influenced by cultural habits – rather than natural instincts – today.